castrovroberto/lite-vault/README.md

 2.  **Set Keystore Password:** Set the environment variable `MSSM_KEYSTORE_PASSWORD` to match the password used when generating the keystore.
 3.  **Set Master Key:** Securely generate a Base64 encoded AES-256 key and set the environment variable `MSSM_MASTER_B64`.
 Example (Linux/macOS): `export MSSM_MASTER_B64=$(openssl rand -base64 32)`
 4.  **Configure Policies and Static Tokens (Needed for KV API):**
   *   Ensure `mssm.auth.static-tokens.enabled=true` in `application.yml` or `application-dev.yml`.
   *   Define desired access policies under the `mssm.policies:` section in your configuration file.
   *   Define token-to-policy mappings under `mssm.auth.static-tokens.mappings:`.
 These policies will now be enforced.
-Example:
+Example configuration is present in `application-dev.yml`.
 5.  **Build:** `mvn clean package`
-6.  **Run:** `java -jar target/lite-vault-0.2.0.jar`
+6.  **Run:** `java -jar target/lite-vault-*.jar` (Use the actual JAR name generated in the `target` directory)

 The server should start on `https://localhost:8443`.
 You can test endpoints using `curl` or the provided `lite-vault-cli.sh` script (remember to use `-k` for the self-signed certificate and provide the `X-Vault-Token` header).
+Note that DB secrets endpoints are not yet available.